jonghyeonk/KB-Contextualization/README.md

 ## Input/Output files

-The used event logs and BPMN models are in the folder '~\data\input'.
+The used event logs and BPMN models in the paper are located in the folder '~\data\input'.

-After running the script, trained models and results of predictive process monitoring are saved in the folder '~\data\output'.
+Then, after running the script, trained models and results of predictive process monitoring will be saved in the folder '~\data\output'.